lmas/ss13.se/README.md

 - Show note about data source for each server (scraped/polled).

 - Rewrite the whole update script to go.

+- Show fancy web stats from the web server logs.

 - Summary page showing overall stats for all servers:
     - time since since latest update